 Empathy, unconditional regard, sound ethics and good communication remain at the core of what I do but sometimes clients need more than just talking and being listened to.
-That’s why I encourage people to look a dreams, do some simple drawing, role play a situation or safely reflect on body language and posture.
-This can help you explore aspects of yourself and gain insights that can often be overlooked when using traditional talking therapy.
-My own life experience helps me to relate to my clients’ difficulties and much of what I have learned comes from experiencing life and dealing with people as opposed to studying psychological theories.
+That’s why I encourage people to work with dreams, free hand drawing, role plays and safely reflect on body language and posture.
+This can help you explore aspects of yourself and gain insights that can sometimes be overlooked when using traditional talking therapy.
+My own life experience helps me to relate to my clients’ difficulties and much of what I have learned comes from experiencing life and dealing with people and not just from learning psychological theories.

 I am a fully qualified and experienced therapist who is passionate about helping people lead a fulfilling and meaningful life.
-I was born and raised within a multicultural community, which taught me to value diversity from a very young age.
+I was born and raised within a multicultural community, which taught me to value and respect diversity from a very young age.
 I have lived in the UK for most of my life but have spent many years living, working and studying in Switzerland as well as Italy.
 London is home.

 A good therapist never stops exploring, learning and integrating and that is what I do by having regular supervision and attending training courses in order to develop my practice for your benefit.